PEOPLE

 Postdoctoral Fellow

 Luca received his B.Sc in Biology and, later, his Pharm.D, both from the University of Bologna in Italy.
-During his time as a pharmacy graduate student, he spent a year at the University of Paris Descartes in France, where he conducted research into the cellular and molecular determinants of central opioid tolerance.
-Subsequently, he relocated to Canada, where he pursued his PhD in Psychiatry at McGill University, focusing on understanding the interaction between the melatoninergic and opioid systems in the context of pain and addiction.
+As a pharmacy graduate student, he researched the cellular and molecular determinants of central opioid tolerance in collaboration with the University of Paris Descartes in France.
+Subsequently, he relocated to Canada, where he pursued his Ph.D in Psychiatry at McGill University, focusing on understanding the interaction between the melatoninergic and opioid systems in the context of pain and addiction.

-Following his doctoral studies, Luca embarked on a postdoctoral journey.
-Initially, he joined the University of Maryland, Baltimore, where he delved into investigating the role of monoamines in central pain modulation.
+Following his doctoral studies, Luca joined the University of Maryland, Baltimore, where he delved into investigating the role of monoamines in central pain modulation.
 Later, he transitioned to Boston University, where he focused on studying the crosstalk between GPCRs and RTKs in peripheral tolerance.

 In 2023, Luca joined the Levitz lab, where he is dedicated to exploring the role of GPCRs in modulating the brain circuits underlying neuropsychiatric disorders, including chronic pain and its associated emotional states.